djm158/djm158.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about me!

 ### About me

 I have a lot of hobbies.
-When I'm not coding or building robots, I like to run, practice Brazilian Jiu-Jitsu, play guitar, and listen to podcasts.
+When I'm not coding or building robots (I really want to build a robot), I like to run, practice Brazilian Jiu-Jitsu, play guitar, and listen to podcasts.

 #### Podcasts